icenfame/img-optimizer/README.md

 ## Client-side runtime image optimization

 This image optimizer takes up big images and renders them with the needed size.
-It performs better than default browser image rendering for CPU and RAM usage, but it spends more time during optimization.
+It performs better than default browser image rendering in terms of CPU and RAM usage, but it spends more time to initial load.